Trapped in the Closet

 Trapped in the Closet is a musical soap opera series by American R&B singer, songwriter and producer R. Kelly, with 33 "chapters" released sporadically from 2005 to 2012.
-Written, produced, and directed by Kelly, the series tells a story of a one-night stand which sets off a chain of events, gradually revealing a greater web of lies, affairs and deceit—a multitude of intertwined love triangles, extramarital affairs, and infidelities begin to unfold.
-The music follows a distinct E major pattern, and most chapters feature the same melodic theme.
+Written, produced, and directed by Kelly, the series, described as a "hip-hopera" (hip-hop opera), tells a story of a one-night stand which sets off a chain of events, gradually revealing a greater web of lies, affairs and deceit—a multitude of intertwined love triangles, extramarital affairs, and infidelities begin to unfold.

 Background

 The first five chapters of Trapped in the Closet originally appeared as the final tracks on Kelly's album TP.3 Reloaded.
 R. Kelly wrote and produced all five chapters, and they were recorded by Andy Gallas.
 The first chapter was released as the lead single from the album in 2005 by Jive Records.
 Kelly and Jive Records promoted the songs by releasing each of the first five chapters to radio stations one at a time.

 Following the success and popularity of the Trapped in the Closet song series, R. Kelly lip synched a "new chapter" at an appearance at the 2005 MTV Video Music Awards.
 In November 2005, Jive Records released a DVD titled Trapped in the Closet, which included seven new chapters in addition to the first five from TP.3 Reloaded, bringing the total number of chapters to twelve.
 The material previewed by Kelly at the MTV Video Music Awards revealed an early version of some parts of the twelfth chapter in the series.

 Nearly two years later, in August 2007, Kelly and Jive released ten more chapters on another Trapped in the Closet DVD.

 In December 2007, the first 22 chapters were released in a DVD entitled The Big Package, which included a "commentary remix" with a preview of chapter 23.
 On December 21, 2011, Kelly told TMZ that he had written thirty-two more chapters, and was seeking investors in order to continue the saga.
 IFC announced in October 2012 that it would show new chapters of Trapped in the Closet on November 23, 2012.

 When asked about the writing of the song, Kelly said: "I don't know how to explain how I wrote it.
 It just keeps rhyming and rhyming."
 He stated that Trapped in the Closet had taken on "a life, mind and body of its own", and called the series an "alien", crediting “the aliens” with its creation.
 Kelly claimed that the song's dark and moody instrumental was influenced by his frustrations and depression following his removal from the ill-fated Best of Both Worlds tour with Jay-Z in October 2004.